prasanthkumarjha/BlogPage/README.md

 # BlogPage
-Mind Over Matter
-It is a blog website created to use and learn HTML and CSS.
+Mind Over Matter is a blog website created to use and learn HTML and CSS.